OriginalTsynn/pokemonapi/readme.md

 -- this path will retrieve a single pokemon sprites based on its name (must be typed lowercase)

+## /api/sprites/create/

+-- this path will CREATE a new sprites entry

 ## /api/sprites/update/:id

--- this is a PUT path, to UPDATE a single pokemon sprites based on its express ID
+-- this is a PUT path, to UPDATE a single pokemon sprites based on its express \_id

 ## /api/sprites/delete/:id

--- this is a DELETE path, to remove an entire pokemon sprite entries based on its express ID
+-- this is a DELETE path, to remove an entire pokemon sprite entries based on its express \_id

 # Types